BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Students forget sometimes that inequality can be written in words.
+Students sometimes forget that inequalities can be expressed in words.
 Practice translating phrases like:

 “less than” means <